Turkey Gravy Recipe : How to Make Delicious Turkey Gravy

 - Using a fresh turkey or frozen turkey that has been completely thawed and gotten to room temperature, wash and season the turkey well, removing all the giblets from the innards.
 The giblets might be packaged or loose depending on the turkey you have purchased.

-4. Place the giblets in a shallow pot or sauce pan on medium heat with 1 cup of water.
+4. Place the turkey giblets in a shallow pot or sauce pan on medium heat with 1 cup of water.
 You will be adding several seasonings to the pan while stirring continuously.

 - 1 teaspoon of black pepper